Diary (Sunny Day Real Estate album): Release

+Reception and legacy

-The album was different from those released by popular Seattle grunge bands at the time.
-Its melodic but urgent sound has had a clear mark on future emo groups.
-Despite being the only album by the band to never chart, it has since become the seventh best-selling album released on Sub Pop, having sold more than 231,000 copies.
-Rolling Stone writes, "Diary captures the vague inner-turmoil of Enigk's lyrics and propels those turbulent emotions to the heavens."
+Diary was different from those released by popular Seattle grunge bands at the time, showcasing a melodic, yet urgent sound.
+Its influence has been observed in the works of subsequent releases in the genre.
+Despite being the only album by the band not to chart, it has since become the seventh best-selling album released on Sub Pop, having sold more than 231,000 copies.
+In a retrospective article about the 40 greatest emo albums of all time, Rolling Stone wrote that Diary "captures the vague inner-turmoil of Enigk's lyrics and propels those turbulent emotions to the heavens."

+AllMusic said, "In retrospect, Diary doesn't quite fulfill all of its ambitions -- there are a few under-focused moments that don't achieve the epic sweep of the album's best compositions. [...]
+But even if it isn't quite the top-to-bottom masterpiece its legions of imitators suggest, Diary still ranks as arguably the definitive '90s emo album, and an indispensable introduction to the genre."